MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/unified-routing-work-distribution.md

 ## Step 2: Process the chat conversation
 A chat conversation originates from the customer.

-- For every incoming conversation, the associated work stream is identified, and the routing and work distribution properties are applied
+- For every incoming conversation, the associated channel is identified, and the routing and work distribution properties are applied
 - In this case, properties of the work stream **Product & Billing live chat** are imparted to the incoming chat.
 So, the conversation  carries a capacity of **50 units**. </br> This implies that this chat, when assigned to an agent, will block 50 units of agent’s capacity.

 ## Step 3: Apply routing and work distribution rules